Tryskaly/Course3_Assignment/README.md

 ## run_analysis.R

 The script creates a tidy data set with the average of each variable for each activity and each subject from the data base "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip".
-In this case, the folder used to save the files were: "~/Coursera/DataScience/Course3/Week4/Assignment".

 In order to obtain the tidy data set, now called "tidy_set", first of all, the files called "subject_train.txt", "x_train.txt" and "y_train.txt" were open and saved in "train_set" and changed the names of the variables with the file "features.txt".
 The files called "subject_test.txt", "x_test.txt" and "y_test.txt" were also opened and saved in "test_set" and changed the names of the variables with the file "features.txt".